How It Works

 Contemplative writing practice allows your true voice to emerge.

-The practice of contemplative writing helps open a channel to your writing.
-You never ever need to be “blocked” or lacking something to write about.
+The practice of contemplative writing helps you write what's in your mind and in your heart, from moment to moment.
+You never need to be “blocked” or lacking something to write about.
 When you don’t know what to say, you can simply write “I don’t know what to say,” and move on from there.

 WRITING WITH MINDFULNESS